Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR

 In a VDI environment, VDI instances can have short lifespans.
-VDI devices can appear in Defender for Endpoint portal as either single entries for each VDI instance or multiple entries for each device.
+VDI devices can appear in the Microsoft Defender portal as either single entries for each VDI instance or multiple entries for each device.

-Single portal entry for each VDI instance.
-If the VDI instance was already onboarded to Microsoft Defender for Endpoint and at some point deleted then recreated with the same host name, a new object representing this VDI instance will NOT be created in the portal.
+Single entry for each VDI instance.
+If the VDI instance was already onboarded to Microsoft Defender for Endpoint, and at some point deleted, and then recreated with the same host name, a new object representing this VDI instance is NOT be created in the portal.

 In this case, the same device name must be configured when the session is created, for example using an unattended answer file.